mariana-khach/Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction/README.md

 ## SHapley Additive exPlanations (SHAP values) for describing feature importances

-SHAP values is a method based on cooperative game theory.
+SHAP values is a method based on cooperative game theory (https://towardsdatascience.com/using-shap-values-to-explain-how-your-machine-learning-model-works-732b3f40e137).
 SHAP shows the contribution or the importance of each feature on the prediction of the model.
 The SHAP values for one single observation are shown in the following plot:

 ![Waterfall_onerow](https://github.com/user-attachments/assets/49765a99-3903-4c4b-b159-9a675c48cba7)